The car remains the most popular way to travel among Russians in the summer of 2025 - this choice was made by 86% of respondents.

 The study involved 2.5 thousand Russians over 18 years old.
 Of these, about half make car trips several times a year, 36% annually, and only 10% once every two or three years.
-Thus, personal transport not only maintains, but also strengthens its position as the main way to travel during the holiday season.
+Thus, personal transport not only retains, but also strengthens its position as the main way to travel during the holiday season.

 Russians' financial approaches to planning car trips vary greatly.
 Every third person is ready to spend from 20 to 50 thousand rubles on a trip, another third - more than 50 thousand.
 Every fifth person expects a budget of 10–20 thousand rubles, and only 8% try to stay within the amount of up to 5 thousand rubles.